Interrail Reservations. What’s all this about?

 If you aren’t happy restricting yourself to one specific time, you can opt to take local trains.
 These don’t require reservations, but it’ll often take you a lot longer to get to your next city.

-For certain trains, it’s especially important to make sure you reserve well in advance, since these are the first to sell out (often as much as a month in advance).
+For certain trains, it’s especially important to make sure you reserve well in advance since these are the first to sell out (often as much as a month in advance).
 These include the Thalys trains from Paris to Belgium, The Netherlands and Germany, and the TGV trains connecting Italy and France.

-If you’re only travelling on high speed trains in Western Europe, reservation costs mean it can sometimes be cheaper to buy individual than use a pass.
+If you’re only travelling on high-speed trains in Western Europe, reservation costs mean it can sometimes be cheaper to buy individual than use a pass.
 By booking in advance, you can find cheap deals online and save.
 No need to worry about any of this though if you book with Euroventure.
 We look into each trip to work out the cheapest combination of tickets for you and pass the discount on to you!

 Remember, if a reservation is compulsory, that means you have to have one!
 If you aren’t able to provide a valid reservation with your pass, you could be fined or asked to get off at the next station.
 This is not ideal as it eats into quality beer money/time… so avoid it by doing your research first!
+For the full rundown of train travel options in Europe, check out our ultimate guide to travelling Europe by train.

 These trains make up the majority of the Interrail network, shuttling people regularly between Europe’s major towns and cities.
 For most of these trains, reservations are not compulsory, which means you can make the most of the flexibility of the pass.
 Do your research first (there are a few exceptions), and then hop on whichever service you like at no extra cost!